 Imagine a place with lightning 297 nights a year, up to 10 hours per day!
-Sounds like something out of science fiction?
-Such a place actually exists – Lake Maracaibo, Venezuela.
+Does this sound like something out of science fiction?
+Such a place exists—Lake Maracaibo, Venezuela.

-Catatumbo lightning, as the phenomenon is called, is as spectacular as it sounds, appearing 5 days out of 6, for hours, with up to nearly 30 lightning strikes per minute!
+Catatumbo lightning, as the phenomenon is called, is as spectacular as it sounds, appearing 5 days out of 6 for hours, with up to nearly 30 lightning strikes per minute!
 Lake Maracaibo tops out at an astonishing 233 lightning flashes per square kilometer per year, making it the absolute lightning hot spot of the world.
-Lake Maracaibo has a unique geography and climate, that favours very frequent formation of thunderstorms.
-Night time mountain breezes descend from Perijá Mountains and Mérida’s Cordillera (parts of the Andes) and collide with the warm, moist air over Lake Maracaibo, initiating thunderstorms, particularly over the mouth of the Catatumbo River, as it flows into Lake Maracaibo.
+Lake Maracaibo has a unique geography and climate that favors the very frequent formation of thunderstorms.
+Night-time mountain breezes descend from Perijá Mountains and Mérida’s Cordillera (parts of the Andes) and collide with the warm, moist air over Lake Maracaibo, initiating thunderstorms, particularly over the mouth of the Catatumbo River, as it flows into Lake Maracaibo.

 Comparison of lightning flash rate for Lake Maracaibo and Lake Victoria, the previous record holder for the highest lightning rate in the world.
 Units are in lightning flashes per square kilometer per year.
 Map: University of São Paulo.

-Catatumbo lightning is so persistent, active and regular it has been popularly known as the Lighthouse of Maracaibo, for being visible for many kilometers around the lake.
-It was described by the Italian geographer Agustin Codazzi: “like a continuous lightning, and its position such that, located almost on the meridian of the mouth of the lake, it directs the navigators as a lighthouse.”
+Catatumbo lightning is so persistent, active, and regular that it has been popularly known as the Lighthouse of Maracaibo because it is visible for many kilometers around the lake.
+The Italian geographer Agustin Codazzi described it as “like a continuous lightning, and its position such that, located almost on the meridian of the mouth of the lake, it directs the navigators as a lighthouse.”
 It has also been called the Everlasting lightning storm.

 So, what exactly does Catatumbo lightning look like?
 Photographer Jonas Piontek has been to Lake Maracaibo several times – check the gallery below for some of his fine photos of Catatumbo lightning: